-The Manager or Person in Charge in the Nursery:
+The Manager or Person in Charge in the Nursery

-- The person in charge on the day will remember to get the phone, children's and staff sign in file and the keys and follow on into the garden. - The fire brigade will be phoned and all children and staff accounted for. - The person in charge will turn the alarm off as soon as is safe to do so and will tell everyone when it is safe to re-enter the building. - Should for any reason everyone be unable to assemble in the nursery back garden, our alternative assembly point is through the back gate and into the car park in Burkes Road that the nursery backs onto.
+- The person in charge on the day will remember to get the phone, children's and staff sign in file and the keys and follow on into the garden. - o The fire brigade will be phoned and all children and staff accounted for. - The person in charge will turn the alarm off as soon as is safe to do so and will tell everyone when it is safe to re-enter the building. - Should for any reason everyone be unable to assemble in the nursery back garden, our alternative assembly point is round the back of the building in the staff car park. - Nobody should be permitted to return to the site until the Manager or person in charge, having consulted the Senior Emergency Services Officer, gives the all clear. - The Manager or person in charge must ensure effective communication with staff, visitors

-- Nobody should be permitted to return to the site until the Manager or person in charge, having consulted the Senior Emergency Services Officer, gives the all clear. - The Manager or person in charge must ensure effective communication with staff, visitors and anyone who may be affected by the incident. - Muster points for a bomb threat will generally be a much further distance from the building than in the event of a fire.
+- and anyone who may be affected by the incident. - Muster points for a bomb threat will generally be a much further distance from the building than in the event of a fire.
 Again, advice from the emergency authorities should be followed. - There may a case for evacuating in the event of a bomb scare in a neighbouring facility.
 In that case, the advice of emergency services shall be obeyed.